Businesses and Non-profits

 Making a motion

 During the meeting, a director can propose that the board make a decision, in the form of a motion.
-For example, “I move that …” or “Motion from … to …”.
+For example, “I move that we discuss …” or “Motion … to enter into a contract with …”.

 Another director must second the motion before the board can discuss and vote on it.
 If no one seconds the motion, it’s normally dropped.